Jodao/tma-framework-wiki/F.A.Q.-on-Probes-Development.md

 A Probe is software component that is integrated in the cloud that is being monitored by the [TMA Framework](https://github.com/eubr-atmosphere/tma-framework#trustworthiness-monitoring--assessment-framework).
 It integrates with `TMA Monitor Component` through the interface defined in [here](https://github.com/eubr-atmosphere/tma-framework-m#tma-monitor-message-format).

-## How does these probe's thing work?
+## How does this probe's thing work?

 A probe provides the raw data to the `TMA Framework`, which is responsible to calculate the metrics according to the quality model, and defines actions to potentially adapt the system under adaptation.